eugenetriguba/low-level-programming/docs/x86_64-assembly.md

 | r6 | rsi | Source index in string manipulation commands (such as movsd) |
 | r7 | rdi | Destination index in string manipulation commands (such as movsd) |

-There are the main 8.
-There is also r8 - r15.
+These are the main 8.
+There is also r8 through r15.

 ### EFLAGS Register